rbmk-project/rbmk/internal/cli/dig/README.txt

 If you specify `TYPE` multiple times, we emit a warning and use the last one.

+Note that, by default, the query will timeout after five seconds.

 We currently support the following command line flags:

     -h, --help